 3 The locations of emergency sources of electrical power, associated transforming equipment, transitional sources of emergency electrical power, emergency switchboards and emergency lighting switchboards are to be such as to ensure to the satisfaction of the Society that a fire or other accident in spaces containing main sources of electrical power, associated transforming equipment and main switchboards, or in any machinery space of Category A will not interfere with the supply, control and distribution of emergency electrical power.
-As far as practicable, spaces containing emergency sources of electrical power, associated transforming equipment, transitional sources of emergency electrical power and emergency switchboards are not to be contiguous to the boundaries of machinery spaces of Category A or to those spaces containing main sources of electrical power, associated transforming equipment and main switchboards, or to hazardous areas.
+As far as practicable, spaces containing emergency sources of electrical power, associated transforming equipment, transitional sources of machinery spaces of Category A or to those spaces containing main sources of electrical power, associated transforming main sources of electrical power, associated transforming main sources of electrical power, associated transforming equipment, transitional sources of machinery spaces of Category A or to those spaces containing main sources of electrical power, associated transforming equipment and main switchboards, or to hazardous areas.
 In cases where such spaces can not avoid being contiguous to such boundaries, all contiguous boundaries are to comply with the requirements given in Chapter 6.